 Total Semester Hours | 12 |

-Concentration in Environmental Planning Requirements (12 semester hours)
+Concentration in Environmental Planning (12 semester hours)

 Teaches how to design, implement, and evaluate sustainable developments, landscapes, and environments.
 Covers interactions between humans and their environment and government policies.
 Legislation, socio-political influences, and the analysis of development plans for adherence to professional standards and principles are covered.